 - RPG Elements: Some of the newer games have a "Campaign" mode that utilizes RPG-based mechanics and involves battling monsters and various kinds of enemies via taiko drumming.
 Cosmetics you collect inside and outside the campaign mode can be equipped to Don-chan and Katsu-chan to modify their stats and give them abilities.
 Certain games like V Version have additional mechanics that also modify characters and combat.

 - Score Multiplier: One of the key elements to the scoring system of Taiko is how much emphasis it places in maintaining your combo.
-As your combo count rises, the amount of points dispensed for each individual hit increases, and you also get a massive amount of bonus points at every 100 Combo threshold.
+As your combo count rises, the amount of points dispensed for each individual hit increases, and, from 2012 onwards, you also get 100000 bonus points at every 100 Combo threshold.
 Losing your combo severely impacts your score, making it extremely difficult to get high scores if you mess up even once.
-This is averted with the "Shin-Uchi" scoring system that's available as an option in later games, where notes are worth fixed amounts of points, although you can still go over 1,000,000 points by hitting the yellow notes.
+When Go-Go Time is triggered, it also adds on a 1.2 multiplier to the base scores.
+This is averted with the "Shin-Uchi" scoring system that's available as an option in later games, where notes are worth fixed amounts of points and removes the Go-Go Time bonus.
+The HD versions also make charts max out at a 1,000,000 point base, although you can still go over the base max by hitting the yellow notes.

 - Series Mascot: Don and Katsu.